Sculpting Archive

 riley:

-If you don't want to melt anything down, try mixing talc into it a little at a time.
-Knead it like dough, adding small amounts until it firms up.
+If you don't want to melt anything down, try mixing talc into it a little at

 I learned this trick in high school while reading some John Dodds articles.